ratnakar-infosec/flaws_challenge_walkthough/flaws.cloud/flaws.cloud.md

 **Vulnerability:** Unnecessary permissions result in information disclosure.

-**Solution:** Avoid grating permissions generously, even those which only let someone read the meta-data or reveal permissions.
+**Remediation:** Avoid grating permissions generously, even those which only let someone read the meta-data or reveal permissions.

 **Recommendation:**
 - Follow the the principle of least privilege for IAM roles to enforce restrictions.